-Without a more forthcoming discussion about how its membership appears to benefit from intergenerational forms of privilege, one is left wondering what type of relationship that Nunatsiavut can build with the NCC.
-In "Unveiling NunatuKavut," the NCC gives little indication that it's committed to building bridges with Nunatsiavut's Inuit citizens.
+Without a more honest and meaningful discussion about its membership's role in the maintenance of social and economic inequality in Labrador, one is left wondering what type of relationship the Inuit and Innu in Labrador can build with the NCC.
+In "Unveiling NunatuKavut," the NCC gives no indication that it's committed to building bridges with Nunatsiavut's Inuit citizens.